Confidence at big Japanese firms at three-year low, hit by China slowdown and tax hike | The Japan Times

 The consumption tax hike also supported a wide range of prices, the official said.

-“Downward pressure on prices receded as oil prices stopped dropping amid growing expectations for a U.S.-China trade deal” in the reporting month, said the official.
+“Downward pressure on prices receded as oil prices stopped dropping amid growing expectations of a U.S.-China trade deal” in the reporting month, said the official.

 He added that the central bank will continue to closely monitor developments in trade negotiations between the two countries.